knowledgejunkie/vim-xmltvconfig/README.md

 a config file is opened.

-### Toggling of enabled/disabled settings
+### Normal/visual mode support

-Configuration settings having a value of "enabled" or "disabled" can be toggled by either calling:
+The plugin provides commands for both normal and visual modes that can be mapped.
+The default mappings can be disabled by setting g:xmltvconfig_no_mappings=1 in your .vimrc

-    :ToggleLine
+Normal mode commands allow an entry on the current line to be toggled, enabled or disabled.
+Visual mode commands allow the same functionality but on the current selection.

-or by using the relevant mapping (see below).
+By default, the following mappings are configured for the xmltvconfig filetype, and only for the current buffer:

-### Toggling of enabled/disabled channels
+Normal mode (work on current line):

-Channel entries can be quickly enabled (=) or disabled (!) by either calling:
+* <LocalLeader>x    <Plug>ToggleLine

-    :ToggleLine
+* <LocalLeader>e    <Plug>EnableLine

-or by using the relevant mapping (see below).
+* <LocalLeader>d    <Plug>DisableLine

-### Mappable toggle command
+Visual mode (work over current selection):

-The plugin provides a <Plug> command that can be mapped.
-The default mapping can be disabled by setting g:xmltvconfig_no_mappings=1 in your .vimrc
+* <LocalLeader>x    <Plug>Toggle

-By default, the following convenience mapping is provided (for the xmltvconfig filetype only, and only for the current buffer):
+* <LocalLeader>e    <Plug>Enable

-    <Leader>x    <Plug>ToggleLine
+* <LocalLeader>d    <Plug>Disable

 ## Prerequisites